Zelfy Nazary

-Zelfagar "Zelfy" Nazary (ذوالفقار نظری; born 1 January 1995) is an Afghan professional footballer who plays for St Albans Saints in the National Premier Leagues Victoria and the Afghan national team.
+Zelfagar "Zelfy" Nazary (ذوالفقار نظری; born 1 January 1995) is an Afghan professional footballer who plays for St Albans Saints in the National Premier Leagues Victoria and the Afghanistan national team.

 Early life

 Nazary moved to Australia with his family where he lived in Katanning, Western Australia and played for clubs in Albany, Western Australia.

 Club career

 Nazary played in the National Premier Leagues Western Australia over four seasons with Balcatta FC and Floreat Athena.

-In 2018 Nazary moved to Queensland where he helped Olympic FC reach the National Premier Leagues Queensland Grand Final and FFA Cup round of 32.
+In 2018, Nazary moved to Queensland where he helped Olympic FC reach the National Premier Leagues Queensland Grand Final and FFA Cup round of 32.

 Nazary joined league rivals Western Pride in June 2019.

 International career

-Nazary made his international debut for Afghanistan against Palestine national football team in August 2018.
+Nazary made his international debut for Afghanistan against Palestine in August 2018.
 He won his second cap against Tajikistan, coming on as a substitute in a 1–1 draw in June 2019.